jp-mohapatra-mindfire/scrabble_club/README.md

 ## Implemented features

-1. Create new player
+1. Create new player.
-2. Create new game with players
+2. Create new game with players:
-	A member’s profile screen showing their
+	* A member’s profile screen showing their
 		* number of wins
 		* number of losses
 		* their average score